-As prescribed by Article 427-1 of the Companies Act, the Company, outside directors (excludes executive directors) and auditors conclude a contract that limits liability under Article 423-1 of the Act.
-The amount limit of the liability based on this contract shall be the amount prescribed by law.
-However, this limitation shall be recognized only in cases in which the execution of duties by the relevant outside directors (excludes executive directors) and Corporate Auditors that caused the liabilities were carried out in good faith and without any gross negligence.
+As prescribed by Article 427-1 of the Companies Act, the Company, each outside director and each auditor conclude a contract that limits liability under Article 423-1 of the Act.
+The amount limit of the liability based on these contracts shall be the amount prescribed by law.